 Academic Unit of General Practice

-Melinda is a GP who works part time in clinical General Practice and part time at the Academic Unit of General Practice and with the Clinical Skills Team.
-She has trained at the Royal Prince Alfred Hospital and Canberra, including a year as an Academic Registrar with the Academic Unit of General Practice.
+Melinda is a GP who works part-time in clinical General Practice at Gordon Family Practice, part-time as the ACT Health GP Policy Advisor, and part-time at the Academic Unit of General Practice and with the Clinical Skills Team.
+She has trained at the Royal Prince Alfred Hospital and with GP Synergy in Canberra, including a year as an Academic Registrar with the Academic Unit of General Practice.

 - Primary Health Care

 - General Practice